bowmnath/cis-457-w21/activities/week-03-dns-smtp.md

 how many DNS requests will your server need to make (ones that it cannot satisfy from its cache)?

-6. What is the difference between an MS record for `gvsu.edu` and an A record for `gvsu.edu`?
+6. What is the difference between an MX record for `gvsu.edu` and an A record for `gvsu.edu`?
-If I have an MS record,
+If I have an MX record,
 do I have all the information I need to contact the `gvsu.edu` mail server?

 7. A recursive DNS request results in the client sending fewer DNS messages